Buying and selling a farm, business or home

 Farms are often working enterprises and you therefore have a right to ensure that your farmland is properly cared for and not exploited at your expense.

-When a farm or farmland is sold, special conditions are often agreed to on the spreading of fertilisers such as superphosphate, on restricting the numbers of animals grazing on your new property, the cutting of hay and so on, prior to the transfer of ownership.
+When farmland is sold, special conditions are often agreed to on the spreading of fertilisers such as superphosphate, on restricting the numbers of animals grazing on your new property, the cutting of hay and so on, prior to the transfer of ownership.
 You should know your rights and what you can do to enforce them.

 When selling, you should talk with us before you place the property on the market so that you are clear about the sale process, what your options are, the type of documentation you will need to provide, and when you should contact your mortgagee.